sarah1123/ScientificComputing-APMTH111/README.md

 ## Run code

 - Python (FAS On Demand): Access Jupyter notebook via the "FAS On Demand" link in the Canvas site.
-You can create new notebook by clicking "New -> Python 3 (ipykernel)" (and we have pre-installed most modulues needed for the course).
+You can create new notebook by clicking "New -> Python 3 (ipykernel)" (and we have pre-installed most modules needed for the course).

 - Python (local machine): Need local Python and Jupyter installation to run notebooks.
 See [README.md in Python tutorial](https://github.com/sarah1123/SciComp-F22-AM111/blob/main/00_python_tutorial/README.md) for more details.